bahrus/tilium/README.md

 - **Breadcrumbs** - Navigation aid showing the current location within a hierarchy
 - **Drawer** - Side navigation panel with temporary, persistent, and permanent variants
 - **Link** - Styled links with Material Design principles and multiple variants
+- **Menu** - Dropdown menus with keyboard navigation, submenus, and positioning options
 - **Stepper** - Step-by-step navigation for multi-step processes with horizontal/vertical layouts
 - **Tabs** - Tab navigation with horizontal/vertical orientation and multiple variants